barbaracalderon/music-time-machine-spotify/README.md

-_This README.md file is in English and Portuguese. // Esse arquivo README.md está em Inglês e Português._
+_This README.md file is in English and Portuguese (soon). // Esse arquivo README.md está em Inglês e Português (em breve)._
 # EN: The Music Time Machine Project

-This is my solution to the "Music Time Machine" challenge from _Dr.
-Angela Yu's Python Bootcamp_, from the London App Brewery.
+This is my solution and own version to the "Music Time Machine" **challenge** from _Dr.
+Angela Yu's Python Bootcamp_, from the London
+App Brewery.